TheSillyBoi/wretch/README.md

 # Wretch
-a fetch type cli program that tells you info about ur system
+a fetch-type CLI program that tells you info about ur system

 ### Why in the hell does this exist
 - We wanted to learn Rust cause it cool and speedy vroom

 ### Why is the code so bad and horrible
-- we are starting out at this, feel free to contribute
+- We are starting out at this, feel free to contribute Ex, if your distro is lacking an ASCII, either make it yourself and put it in a Pull Request, or put in a comment for one of us to do it.
 ## Installation
 Right now you can get the [latest release](https://github.com/thesillyboi/wretch/releases/latest)<br />
 > [!IMPORTANT]
-> **macOS users**: There is only a Apple Silicon build for wretch and **NOT** for Intel Macs (should come soon when i can make github actions do that)
+> **macOS users**: There is only an Apple Silicon build for wretch and **NOT** for Intel Macs (should come soon when I can make GitHub Actions do that)

 ### Arch Linux
-**For Arch Linux Users** you can get the package from the AUR using a aur package manager like [yay](https://github.com/Jguer/yay) for example or one of your choice<br />
+**For Arch Linux Users** you can get the package from the AUR using an AUR package manager like [yay](https://github.com/Jguer/yay), for example, or one of your choice<br />
-> To install using yay run the following command
+> To install using yay, run the following command
 >```shell
 >yay -S wretch
 >```
-**Arch Linux Users** you can also get the package via the AUR via these steps
+**Arch Linux Users**, you can also get the package via the AUR via these steps
 1. Install `git` and `base-devel` packages
 ```shell
 sudo pacman -S git base-devel